 (2) When notice of stoppage in transitu is given by the seller to the carrier, or other bailee or custodier in possession of the goods, he must re-deliver the goods to, or according to the directions of, the seller.
 The expenses of such re-delivery must be borne by the seller.

-Re-sale by buyer or seller
+Division 4 — Re-sale by buyer or seller

+[Heading inserted: No. 19 of 2010 s.
+44(2).]

 46. Effect of sub-sale or pledge by buyer

 Subject to the provisions of this Act, the unpaid seller’s right of lien or detention or stoppage in transitu is not affected by any sale or other disposition of the goods which the buyer may have made, unless the seller has assented thereto: Provided that where a document of title to goods has been lawfully transferred to any person as buyer or owner of the goods, and that person transfers the document to a person who takes the document in good faith and for valuable consideration, then, if such last-mentioned transfer was by way of sale, the unpaid seller’s right of lien or retention or stoppage in transitu is defeated, and if such last-mentioned transfer was by way of pledge or other disposition for value, the unpaid seller’s right of lien or retention or stoppage in transitu can only be exercised subject to the rights of the transferee.